rajeevzar/World_temperature_citywise_tseries/README.md

 # Ground Temperature Analysis (1960-2024)

-This project analyzes the evolution of ground temperature between 1960 and 2024, leveraging data from meteorological sites within a specified region.
-It uses Python for data processing, visualization, and statistical analysis to understand temperature trends.
+In this project I analyzed the evolution of ground temperature between 1960 and 2024, using data from meteorological sites around the world.
+It uses Python for data processing, visualization, and statistical analysis to understand temperature trendsin these ~64 years of data.

 ---